 You can also bring hiking gear designed to help you navigate and be found if you get lost or have an accident, which is explained further below but may include a map and compass, a GPS watch or handheld device, and even a personal locator beacon and satellite communicator that tracks your location by GPS – more on that clever device below!

 What to wear hiking for beginners: Hiking Boots, Shoes & Clothes

 As explained above, a great pair of hiking boots and technical hiking socks to go with them are the most important piece of hiking gear you’ll own.
-We have created a couple guides to help you choose your next pair of hiking boots – use the buttons below to read later (they open in a new tab).
+The button below will take you to our hiking boots buying guide, which will help you learn how to choose the right pair from you.

 Hiking shoes or trail running shoes for hiking

 As an alternative to hiking boots, you could also look into getting a pair of hiking shoes or even trail running shoes for hiking.

 Hiking shoes and trail running shoes tend to be better for hiking if you plan to travel light (i.e. not carry too much in your hiking daypack) and you have confidence that you are not at significant risk of ankle injury as result of wearing shoes rather than boots (the latter offering more stability and protection for your ankles).

 If wearing trail running shoes for hiking sounds appealing, then click the button below (opens in a new tab) to our ultimate trail running shoes buyer’s guide for our top recommendations.